-County commissioners allow for expanded emergency housing
+County commissioners approve expanded emergency housing

-“We don’t want a death epidemic of people freezing to death here,” said Kim Cowart from Savannah, Ga. who has been volunteering in the area.
+“We don’t want a death epidemic of people freezing to death here,” said Kim Cowart from Savannah, Ga., who has been volunteering in the area.

 Jen Hampton, Just Economics housing and wages organizer and lead organizer for Asheville Food and Beverage United, said not having housing as cold weather approaches would be a “catastrophe after catastrophe.”

-Emergency housing is now defined as travel trailers, mobile homes, recreational vehicles, manufactured housing or other FEMA-approved shelters.
+After revisions, emergency housing is now defined as travel trailers, mobile homes, recreational vehicles, manufactured housing or other FEMA-approved shelters.
 Volunteers also qualify for emergency housing.
 However, no more than two units can be placed on one lot.

 Downtown housing